-&lt;sup>12 South Carolina Code §12-36-920(A) and SC Regulation 117-307.4.
+17 South Carolina Code §12-36-920(A) and SC Regulation 117-307.4.

-Rentals of Residence for Less Than 15 Days: The lease or rental of a dwelling unit by its owner for less than 15 days during the taxable year, provided the owner of the dwelling unit uses it as a residence (used for personal purposes) for 14 days or more during the taxable year.
-13
+Rentals of Residence for Less Than 15 Days: The lease or rental of a dwelling unit by its owner for less than 15 days during the taxable year, provided the owner of the dwelling unit uses it as a residence (used for personal purposes) for 14 days or more during the taxable year.20

-5 Sleeping Rooms or Less: The lease or rental of accommodations at a facility consisting of less than six sleeping rooms, contained on the same premises, which is used as the place of abode of the owner or operator of such facilities.
+5 Sleeping Rooms or Less: The lease or rental of accommodations at a facility consisting of less than six sleeping rooms, contained on the same premises, which is used as the place of abode of the owner or operator of such facilities.21 (Note: This exemption requires the facility to contain less than six sleeping rooms.
+This includes the sleeping room of the owner or operator of the facility.
+Therefore, the at least one of the five sleeping rooms available at the facility must be the sleeping room of the owner or operator.)

 For this exclusion to apply, the facility must serve as the owner's or operator's "place of abode" during the same times at which the remaining sleeping rooms are rented to transients and the rooms must not be rented to transients by a person other than the owner or operator using the facility as his or her "place of abode."
-15
+22

-The following four examples 16 illustrate the application of this exclusion for a facility with 5 or less sleeping rooms:
+The following four examples23 illustrate the application of this exclusion for a facility with 5 or less sleeping rooms: